How To Stop Your Neighbours Cat Peeing On Your Front Door

 Find a smell that the cat hates

 What smells deter cats from peeing on your front door?
 There are several you could try most of which are quite nice for humans.
-So if none of these work for you at least you have a sweet-smelling entrance!
+So if none of these work for you, at least you have a sweet-smelling door!

 Essential oils